ArashAh/version_control_workshop/part-1.md

     ❓10.
 Check the content of the README file, has the content changed as a result of last operation?

+    - You can use  `git reset HEAD~1 aSingleFile.txt` to reset a single file.

-24. **Commit to be reversed:**
+25. **Commit to be reversed:**
     - Look at the Git status
     ```bash
     git status
     ```

     ❓11.
 You see uncommitted changes, can you verify what changes are to be committed?
-Aren't these the changes that were left as a result of the previous uncommit action?
+Aren't these the changes that were left as a result of the previous uncommit action (step 24)?

     - commit:
     ```bash